We can help you achieve relaxation and a calm mind-set during your treatment

 What is sedation?

 Sedation uses medication to calm and relax you.
 It is modern, safe, predictable and effective.
 If you are particularly nervous or anxious or having more complex treatment it can help you complete your planned dental care whilst feeling more at ease, making a potentially stressful procedure much more pleasant and comfortable for you.

 At Arden House we offer oral and IV sedation.
 This information relates, although not exclusively, to IV sedation.
 Oral sedation has a far more gentle effect; if you would like to know more about oral sedation please ask your dentist.

 IV sedation is also known as conscious sedation.
 You will be awake and able to respond to verbal commands and communicate to us, however you have an altered level of consciousness and may even be able to forget parts of your treatment.

-IV sedation uses the drug midazolam, which is administered through a cannula directly into a vein, usually in the crease of your elbow or in the back of your hand.
+IV sedation, which is administered through a cannula directly into a vein, usually in the crease of your elbow or in the back of your hand.

 Can I have IV sedation?